Maritime tax schemes

 Strengthening the Dutch maritime cluster through Dutch seafarers moving on to shore-based positions after their careers on board.

-Without this scheme, Dutch seafarers will disappear from the fleet, with all its consequences for the entire Dutch maritime cluster.
-Many Dutch seafarers who continue their careers ashore do so in the Dutch maritime cluster because the knowledge and expertise gained at sea is very valuable for the shipowner companies.
+Without this scheme, Dutch seafarers would disappear from the fleet, with all its consequences for the entire Dutch maritime cluster.
+Many Dutch seafarers who continue their careers ashore do so in the Dutch maritime cluster because the knowledge and expertise gained at sea is very valuable for the shipping companies.

-Shipowners with seagoing ships that do not qualify for the tonnage tax regime can apply random depreciation to these ships.
-This allows them to accelerate the depreciation of the ships purchase cost for tax purposes, thereby reducing their taxable profit.
+Shipowners with seagoing ships that do not qualify for the tonnage tax regime can apply a random depreciation to these ships.
+This allows them to accelerate the depreciation of the ship's purchase costs for tax purposes, thereby reducing their taxable profit.

 How should we solve it?

-The tonnage tax scheme and remittance reduction for maritime shipping are in need of major maintenance.
-Currently, the tonnage tax regime can only be applied to ships which perform transport activities and only a number of specifically named shiptypes.
+The tonnage tax scheme andwag tax facility for shipping are in need of major maintenance.
+Currently, the tonnage tax regime can only be applied to ships which perform transport activities and only a number of specifically named ship types.
 The KVNR advocates to change the current manner of including ships.
-All shiptypes should be included and the maritime industry should creat a list of non-qualifying ships that should be excluded from these fiscal schemes.
+All shiptypes should be included and the maritime industry should create a list of non-qualifying ships that should be excluded from these tax schemes.

-This will level the fiscal playing field for Dutch based shipowners in competing with the maritime countries across the world.
+This will level the fiscal playing field for Dutch based shipowners in competing with other maritime countries around the world.

 This will level the fiscal playing field with the maritime countries around us.
-In any case, as a result, work boats, dredgers, chase and guard ships, stone dumping ships and other ships used for naval assistance, as well as transport ships that, for example, transport CO2 from land to a storage location at sea, should become qualifying ships for the tonnage tax regime and the wage withholding tax deduction for maritime shipping.
+In any case, as a result, work boats, dredgers, chase and guard ships, subsue rock installation (SRI) vessel and other ships used for naval assistance, as well as transport ships that, for example, transport CO2 from land to a storage location at sea, should become qualifying ships for the tonnage tax regime and the wage tax facility for maritime shipping.

-This also applies to the remittance reduction for maritime shipping.
+This also applies to the wage tax reduction scheme for seafarers.
 The scheme contributes to the competitive position of Dutch shipowners and seafarers with their European and global competitors.
 It is therefore important to make and keep the scheme as attractive as possible.
 One way of doing this is by making the remittance reduction option as optimal as possible and extending the scope of the scheme to offshore.

 State of affairs - November 1, 2024